Family of Medium Tactical Vehicles: Development and production history

-Stewart & Stevenson and Oshkosh Truck Corporation were awarded contracts in April 2001 for the Evaluation Phase (Phase 1) of the FMTV A1 Competitive Rebuy (FMTV A1 CR) program for the next FMTV production contract.
+In April 2001, Stewart & Stevenson and Oshkosh Truck Corporation were awarded contracts for the Evaluation Phase (Phase 1) of the FMTV A1 Competitive Rebuy (FMTV A1 CR) program for the next FMTV production contract.
 Following trials and evaluation, in April 2003 the contract was awarded to Stewart & Stevenson.
-Production of the FMTV A1 CR (designated FMTV A1R) began in Q3 2004.
-Improvements to A1R models were numerous and included a new EPA 2004 compliant Caterpillar C7 engine.
+Production of the FMTV A1 CR, designated FMTV A1R, began in Q3 2004.
+Improvements to A1R models were numerous, and included a new EPA 2004 compliant Caterpillar C7 engine.
 A total of 21,149 FMTVs and companion trailers were built under the FMTV A1R contract award.

-In May 2006, Stewart & Stevenson was acquired by Armor Holdings Inc., and in August 2007, Armor Holdings was acquired by BAE Systems.
+In May 2006, Stewart & Stevenson was acquired by Armor Holdings Inc. In August 2007, Armor Holdings was acquired by BAE Systems.